thewca/wca-documents/documents/policies/Competition Name.md

 - Norwegian Championship 2018 (competition is named after the country)
 - Liberty Science Center 2017 (competition is named after the venue)
 - Skillcon 2017 (competition is named after the convention it is a part of)
-- Silent Spring 2017 (competition is named after the events)
+- Silent Spring Atlanta 2019 (competition is named after the events, season, and city)
 - Anders Larsson Memorial 2017 (competition is named as a memorial to a deceased cuber)
 - Greece New Year 2018 (competition is named after location and year season)
 - WCA World Championship 2019 (World Championship name)